What is a business loan? (and how it fuels growth)

 - Approval and disbursement: once approved, the lender will issue a loan agreement detailing the terms and conditions.
 Upon signing, the loan amount is disbursed, and the business can begin using the funds.

-Different types of a business loan
+What are different types of a business loan?

 Various types of loans fall under the category of business loans.
 Usually, banks offer business loans.
 However, there are other institutions providing debt financing for companies.